maniospas/pygrank/docs/advanced/autotuning.md

 any kind of node ranking algorithm.
 Ideally, this would wrap end-product algorithms.

+!!! warning
-:bulb: Tuners differ from benchmarks in that best node ranking algorithms can be selected on-the-fly.
+    Tuners differ from benchmarks in that they select node ranking algorithms on-the-fly based on input data.
+They may overfit even with train-validation-test splits.

+An exhaustive list of ready-to-use tuners can be found [here](../generated/tuners.md).
+After initialization with the appropriate parameters, these can run with the same pattern as other node ranking algorithms.
 Tuner instances with default arguments use commonly seen base settings.
 For example, the following code separates training and evaluation data of a provided personalization signal and then uses a tuner that